Webinar | Is Your Packaging PPWR Ready? Register Here

 GreyB’s analysis of the 72 patent infringement jury verdicts in 2024 saw semiconductor and AI patents as part of most disputes.

 Since January 2019, organizations have published over 480,000 AI patent applications.
 This includes applications from major patent offices like EPO, USPTO, CN, KR, and JP.
-China is leading this growth with a 300% jump in patent filing from 2019 to 2022.
+China is leading this growth with a 300% jump in patent filings from 2019 to 2022.
 In one year alone, applications topped 70,000.

 Tracking competitor patents is no longer enough.
 As AI integrates into biotech, automotive, and telecommunications, enforcement risks have shifted.
 The real challenge?